Willson Contreras Player Props: Cardinals vs. Guardians

-Willson Contreras, with a slugging percentage of .300 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals against the Cleveland Guardians, with Shane Bieber on the hill, May 26 at 7:10 PM ET.
+Willson Contreras, with a slugging percentage of .308 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals versus the Cleveland Guardians, with Tanner Bibee on the mound, May 27 at 7:15 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Reds.
+In his last game he had a hitless showing (0-for-3) against the Guardians.

 Willson Contreras Game Info & Props vs. the Guardians